c12i/mpesa-rust/docs/client/transaction_status.md

-Queries the status of a B2B, B2C or C2B M-Pesa transaction.
+# Queries the status of a B2B, B2C or C2B M-Pesa transaction

 Requires an `initiator_name`, the credential/ username used to authenticate the transaction request Returns a `TransactionStatusBuilder`.